Income tax Dates

 - be signed by an authorised person

 - be on the organisation's letterhead or show its name and official stamp

-- show the organisation's IRD number and/or charities services number
+- show the organisation's IRD number or registration number with Charities Services

 - show the word 'copy' or 'replacement' if it's a replacement receipt.

 If you want to claim for a donation of $5 or more made over the phone, you need a receipt from the approved organisation.
 A copy of your phone bill is not a receipt.